splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/deploy-collector-k8s-java.rst

       - ``instrumentation.opentelemetry.io/inject-java: "true"``
       - Activates Splunk OpenTelemetry automatic instrumentation for the Java application.

-After adding these keys and values, your ``petclinic-spec.yaml`` file should look like this:
+After adding these keys and values, your ``petclinic-spec.yaml`` file should look like the following example:

 .. code-block:: yaml